 There are many different concentrations within this major; they include Auditing, Accounting and Finance, Accounting and Business/Management, and Accounting Technology/Technician and Bookkeeping.
 While studying this major you will be taking courses in Business Law, Cost accounting, Tax accounting, Accounting information systems, and Auditing.
 This major is commonly offered as a Bachelor's degree.

-The United States has 1,854 different schools where you can get a degree in accounting.
-Our 2021 Best Colleges for Accounting ranking analyzes 521 of these schools to determine the best overall colleges for accounting students.
+Our 2023 Best Accounting Schools ranking analyzes 1272 of these schools to determine the best overall colleges for accounting students.
 Continue reading to check out one of our many unbiased rankings of accounting programs later in this article.

 Attention to detail will be a helpful skill as you work with numbers and variables that can be misinterpreted and thrown off by one mistake.
 Strong mathematical skills and an analytical mind will help you in both your college classes and your career.